rgndev/rgndev/README.md

-- 🔭 I’m currently working on getting into Open-Source projects and TryHackMe CTFs
+- 🔭 I’m currently working on getting into Open-Source projects while studying Cyber Security
-- 🌱 I’m currently learning INE Learning Paths including C++ and Python, Pentesting
+- 🌱 eJPT Certified, Learning OOP with Java and scripting with Python
 - 👯 I’m looking to collaborate on various coding projects
 - 💬 Ask me about anything as long as it's serious
 - 📫 How to reach me: on GitHub